mazi-project/guestbook/README.md

-# Hybrid Letterbox Node Server
+# Mazi Board Node Server

 Node Server for saving the submissions thrown into the letterbox